If you have been following me on Twitter you would have seen that my beloved Grampians is currently engulfed in flames.

 — ABC News 24 (@ABCNews24) January 17, 2014

-With a week of extreme weather in the 40’s / 100’s, it was just a matter of time before a lighting strike would cause the start of a massive bushfire.
+After a week of extreme weather in the ’40°c / 100°f, it was just a matter of time before a lighting strike would cause the start of a massive bushfire.
 Combined with extreme weather conditions, what started off as a fire at 11,000ha blew out to 51,000ha in a matter of 24 hours.

 In case you didn’t know this would be the 4th major incident In the last 8 years that the Grampians National Park has been through.
 That’s 4 (including this one) brushfires & a flood (and they say climate change isn’t happening).

-I was house sitting in Halls Gap during the week.
-The fire caused by a lighting strike occurring on Wednesday 15th January.
-I chose to leave on the Thrusday (16th Jan), with the kids, once I had more information on what the fire was doing.
+I was house-sitting in Halls Gap during the week.
+The fire was caused by a lightning strike occurring on Wednesday 15th January.
+I chose to leave on the Thursday (16th Jan), with the kids, once I had more information on what the fire was doing.
 My partner however decided to stay (he is also a volunteer firefighter, and had been through all the other incidents that the Grampians have been through).

-Briggs Bluff which I walked a few weeks ago, (but posted about only recently) will have been effected but these fires, but at this stage I can not tell you the extent of the damage in the area.
+Briggs Bluff which I walked a few weeks ago, (but posted about only recently) will have been affected but these fires, but at this stage, I can not tell you the extent of the damage in the area.

 If you would like to see more images you can do so here.